A

 Variable Costs

-Conceptually, Direct Cost, Cost of Goods Sold (COGS) and Variable Costs are very similar.
+The terms Cost of Sales, Direct Costs, and Variable Costs are very similar.
 Check how each term is used in your company.

 Variance